By: Don Oehlert

 Well, it was meant to be, so to catch your eye.
-Because we Americans are overwhelmed by an average of 3,000 advertising messages every day, we’ve become very adept at tuning out almost all of these messages.
+Because as Americans we are overwhelmed by an average of 3,000 advertising messages every day.
+We’ve become very adept at tuning out almost all of these messages.

 Why am I bringing this up?
 How does this relate to job search process?
 This is a job search blog, right?

 Simply put, your search depends on having the right person hearing the right message about you at the right time – for them.

 Let’s draw up a quick scenario that relates a job search and used cars.
 You’re looking for a used car.
 You hear about a great salesperson, or how fair a friend or a relative was treated by Paul at Pete’s Pretty Good Used Cars.
 How do you almost automatically feel about that dealership?
 You’ll probably believe that it may be a good choice for you too, right?
 You were referred by a trusted source.
 Same thing applies in job search.
 Your credentials will be much more likely to park in a good way through a referral.

 Here again, it’s easy.
 Have a good friend or relative introduce you to one of their good friends, that is somehow connected to a firm you want to know more about.
 When you have a quick, 20-minute Informational Interview with that person, they are getting to know you a bit better.
 Look at it this way.
 Your mutual connection speaks highly of you.
 They just experienced good things from you from this Informational Interview.
 That person can now add their feelings about you with that from your mutual friend, the original referral.
 That will make them feel better about referring you to their manager, maybe.